dga711/SessionEzPzMod/README.md

 I made a video showing you the simple process [TODO: Link to Video]

-1. Download and unpack EzPzMod somewhere.
+1. Download [TODO LINK] and unpack EzPzMod somewhere.
 2. Open EzPzMod
 3. Click "Select Folder" and browse to session game folder.
 It should be something like _...\steamapps\common\Session_